 INSPECTION BASES: The Maintenance Rule (MR) requires licensees to monitor the performance or condition of structures, systems and components (SSCs) within the scope of the rule against licensee-established goals to provide reasonable assurance that these SSCs are capable of fulfilling their intended functions.
 These goals are to be commensurate with safety and, where practical, should take into account industry-wide operating experience.

-NOTE: are defined in Appendix of this procedure.
+NOTE: Words underlined throughout the document are defined in Appendix B of this procedure.

-Reliability and SSCs as monitored or demonstrated under the MR directly affect the reactor safety cornerstones listed above and are dependent upon maintenance effectiveness (including work practices and common cause problems).
+Reliability and availability of SSCs as monitored or demonstrated under the MR directly affect the reactor safety cornerstones listed above and are dependent upon maintenance effectiveness (including work practices and common cause problems).
 This baseline inspection supplements the Unplanned Scrams, Unplanned Power Changes, Safety System Functional Failure, and the Mitigating System Performance Index performance indicators.

 LEVEL OF EFFORT: Routine Maintenance Effectiveness Inspection.
 Review 8 to 10 maintenance effectiveness performance issues a year with emphasis on high-risk-significant issues.
 Although the number of required samples is an annual goal, available work activities should be inspected each quarter to ensure a reasonable distribution throughout the year.